thelfer/tfel/docs/web/abaqus.md

 case, the behaviour shall compute:

 - The evolution of the state variables.
 - The value the Cauchy stress at the end of the time step.
-If an orientation is defined, the Cauchy stress must be expressed in the local frame.
-In finite strain analyses, this local frame rotates with the material.
 - The consistent tangent operator.
 The definition of the consistent tangent operator is given below.

 For finite strain analyses, small strain behaviours can be written in rate form.
-Without orientation, the behaviour in integrated in the Jauman framework.
-If an orientation, the behaviour is integrated in a corotational basis.
-This is different from `Abaqus/Explicit` which uses a corotational basis in each cases.
-Indeed, *for behaviours written in rate form* and using the `Native` finite strain strategy, `Abaqus/Standard` and `Abaqus/Explicit` are only compatible if an orientation is defined.
+The behaviour in integrated in the
+Jauman framework.
+This is different from `Abaqus/Explicit` which uses a corotational basis based on the Green-Nagdi rate.

 ## Finite strain behaviours and orthotropy management policy

-In finite strain analyses, the fact that all quantities (deformation gradient, strain and stresses) are expressed in the local frame when an orientation is defined is a source of major difficulties when implementing "true" finite strain behaviours:

-- the deformation gradient must be rotated back in the initial configuration, which requires a polar decomposition.
-Our numerical experiments have shown that this can only be approximate, as `Abaqus/Standard` uses an approximation of the proper rotation to define the local frame.
-- the definition of the consistent tangent operator includes a
-  \(\Cspin\) term the computation of which is quite involved and numerically heavy.

-For those reasons, "true" orthotropic finite strain behaviours are only supported using the `MFront` orthotropy management policy.
+Orthotropic finite strain behaviours are only supported using the `MFront` orthotropy management policy.
 In this case, all quantities are expressed in the global configuration.
 Rotation in the initial material frame is handled by `MFront`.
-The consistent tangent operator is much easier to compute.

 ## Finite strain strategies